The working hours are 40 hours per week, except in clinical training in social services, which is 38 hours per week.

 The average work day is seven hours long.
 Alternatively, the work day can be eight hours if it is more appropriate from the point of view of your learning and/or the operation of the workplace organisation.
 In this case, the student can be given shorter days or occasional days off, but please note that you cannot accrue the hours so as to have several days off in a row.

 If you participate in camps as part of your work placement, your working hours will correspond flexibly to those of a tenured educator.
 In this case, you will be entitled to a statutory camp counselor’s leave.
 For example, if you have a work placement in the church organisation, the collective agreement for church employees applies, which entitles you to one-day leave for camps lasting over three days.

 If you become ill during your work placement, please notify your supervisor and the coordinating teacher.
-In the case of a longer illness, you should also notify your guidance counsellor.
+In the case of a longer illness, you should also notify your study guidance counsellor.
 You can continue to use student health care services during your work placement.

-If your illness lasts for a longer period and you need to re-plan your studies, please contact your guidance counsellor.
+If your illness lasts for a longer period and you need to re-plan your studies, please contact your study guidance counsellor.
 A long illness may entitle you to an extension of studies, so make sure you keep copies of sick leave certificates until graduation.